 Develop and support our Community

-We commit to develop a connected community where students, mentors, alumni, sponsors, and supporters have access to communication to facilitate interaction.
-We commit to grow the number of FIRST teams across Canada while maintaining the high level of excellence for which we are known.
+We commit to developing a connected community where students, mentors, alums, sponsors, and supporters have access to communication to facilitate interaction.
+We commit to growing the number of FIRST teams across Canada while maintaining the high level of excellence for which we are known.
 FIRST has strong FLL and FRC programs in Ontario, Quebec, and Alberta; rapid expansion in British Columbia is underway.
-As local resources and funding become available, additional provinces will be added; FIRST Canada will mentor local organizations until strong local leadership is established.
+As local resources and funding become available, additional provinces will be added; FIRST Canada will mentor local organizations until solid local leadership is established.
 FIRST Canada will remain the primary contact for FIRST Headquarters (based out of Manchester, NH).

 Desired Outcomes for 2020: